 Google offers 8 different ad formats:

 Responsive ads are ads that show up in different places, in different sizes.
 These ads automatically adjust their appearance and size.
 They go back and forth between image ads and text ads.
-According to google, “In a matter of minutes, create ads that fit just about any ad space available.
+According to Google, “In a matter of minutes, create ads that fit just about any ad space available.
 Plus, responsive ads can show as native ads, which boost your impact by blending into publisher’s websites.”

 App Promotion Ads

 If you have an app you can drive app downloads and engagement with app promotion ads.
-As you can see on the example, they used the text ‘Get the app’ while also including a phone mockup of what a notification would look like if you downloaded the app.
+As you can see in the example, they used the text ‘Get the app’ while also including a phone mockup of what a notification would look like if you downloaded the app.

 Product Shopping Ads